hisaotsu/VM_Tools/README_v40.md

 __RUNNING__

-When the VM is still running during the status update, it wil be set to RUNNING.
+When the VM is still running during the status update, it will be set to RUNNING.
 The VMs in this state will be deferred for backup.
 The next state is BACKUP_NECESSARY.